Power and Propulsion Element: Contract awarded

-In May 2019, Maxar Technologies was contracted by NASA to manufacture this module, which will also supply the station with electrical power and is based on Maxar's SSL 1300 series satellite bus.
-The PPE will use Busek 6kW Hall-effect thrusters and NASA Advanced Electric Propulsion System (AEPS) Hall-effect thrusters.
+In May 2019, Lanteris Space Systems (as Maxar Technologies) was contracted by NASA to manufacture this module, which will also supply the station with electrical power and is based on Lanteris's Lanteris 1300 series satellite bus.
+The PPE will use Redwire's roll-out solar arrays for power generation, Busek 6 kW Hall-effect thrusters and NASA Advanced Electric Propulsion System (AEPS) Hall-effect thrusters.
 Maxar was awarded a firm-fixed price contract of US$375 million to build the PPE.
 Maxar's SSL business unit, previously known as Space Systems/Loral, will lead the project.
 Maxar stated they will receive help from Blue Origin and Draper Laboratory on the project, with Blue Origin assisting in human-rating and safety aspect while Draper will work with trajectory and navigation development.
-NASA is supplying the PPE with a S-band communications system to provide a radio link with nearby vehicles and a passive docking adapter to receive the Gateway's future utilization module.
+NASA is supplying the PPE with a S-band communications system to provide a radio link with nearby vehicles and a passive docking adapter to receive the Gateway's future Utilization Module.
 Maxar stated they are experienced dealing with high power components from making satellites.
 They did mention that their satellites are around 20 to 30 kilowatts, while the PPE will be about 60 kilowatts, but they say much of the technology they have already developed will still be applicable.
 After a one-year demonstration period, NASA would then "exercise a contract option to take over control of the spacecraft".
 Its expected service time is about 15 years.

+Integration with HALO

+As originally planned, PPE would implement the passive mode International Docking System Standard (IDSS) docking port.
+This meant that any spacecraft implememting active IDSS could theoretically dock to the PPE, such as Orion, Dragon 2, Dream Chaser, and Boeing Starliner.
+Maxar completed a system requirements review of this design in 2019.

+In 2020 NASA introduced new requirements, including integration of PPE and HALO before launch.
+PPE thus does not need to dock with HALO in space, and its docking port was eliminated.
+Thus it will no longer be able to undock from HALO.
+In February 2021 NASA contracted with SpaceX for launch of the integrated elements by a Falcon Heavy launch vehicle.

+In mid 2024, the HALO module reached significant completion and entered into the stress test phase in Thales Alenia's facilities.
+Upon successful completion of the stress tests, it is planned to be shipped to the US Northrop Grumman facilities to undergo final launch preparation and integration with the Power and Propulsion Element.

+PPE construction

+In 2025, the solar array which provides power to the module successfully passed testing.

+On November 4, 2025, Intuitive Machines announced that it would buy Lanteris Space Systems.